Raddow/otaku-dl/README.md

 A python script to download more than 4,000 manga (PT-BR)

-Dedicated to my friend Davidson Francis and to all Otaku in the world.
+Dedicated to my fren Davidson Francis, to my frens from Radialle and to all Otaku in the world.

 ## Necessary Installations
 `pip install bs4 tqdm img2pdf`